Service List¶

 - Application: The application information associated with the current service; same as the RUM application ID.

-- Tags: Used to associate other configuration information within the current workspace, linking information across the workspace through global tags, supporting actions like jumping to view and analyze.
+- Tags: Used to associate other configuration information within the current workspace; connects information across the workspace via global tags, supporting actions like navigation, contact viewing, and analysis.

 -